dimideveloper/discord-token-grabber/README.md

 # discord-token-grabber
 OPEN SOURCE TOKEN GRABBER!
-Macht es besser wenn ihr wollt aber sendet es mir bitte auf Discord: dimi_43
+Make it better if you want but please send it to me on Discord: dimi_43